1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

 image: /img/Fritterbasketfull.jpg
 heading: A fritter with a bit of a kick
 description: >-
   Meet our lovable all natural vegetarian fritter.
-Our simple process brings complex ingredients and technique together to make our wonderful fritters.
+Our process brings complex ingredients and techniques together to make our wonderful fritters.
 intro:
   blurbs:
     - image: /img/batter-mix.png